-Creating Bias-Free Classrooms is a program that trains new teachers using live, improvisational theater to equip educators to build safe and inclusive learning environments.
+Creating Bias-Free Classrooms is a program that trains teachers using live, improvisational theater to equip educators to build safe and inclusive learning environments.
 The program utilizes professional teenage and adult actors to bring to life classroom conflicts, offering teachers hands-on practice with effective techniques addressing bias-related bullying and harassment of students.
-The three different Creating Bias-Free Classrooms topics currently available--race, gender and sexual orientation--offer schools an opportunity to select trainings based on their teachers’ needs.
+The three different Creating Bias-Free Classrooms topics currently available - race, gender and sexual orientation - offer schools an opportunity to select trainings based on their teachers’ needs.

 The need for hands on anti-bias training in schools has been underscored by countless studies, statistics and hate crime cases.
 Since 2000, California schools have been legally obligated to ensure that no student is harassed based on actual or perceived sexual orientation or gender identity.

 Teachers play a crucial role in preventing and stopping harassment, yet they do not get adequate training on how to intervene.
 Creating Bias-Free Classrooms was designed for K-12 educators in response to the ongoing need for effective and engaging solutions to harassment, bullying and hate-behavior aimed at students

 Creating Bias-Free Classrooms uses the power of live theater to transport teachers into a contemporary classroom.
 The training sessions blend guided self-refection, facilitated dialogue and experiential learning, offering a highly effective, multi-faceted training approach.

 Most importantly, Creating Bias-Free Classrooms encourages teachers to learn from one another.
 During each training session, information is shared between the training facilitator and the teachers-and between teachers themselves.

 The stories, voices and scenarios presented in Creating Bias-Free Classrooms are inspired by years of interviews, group dialogues and experiences with youth and teachers.
 Key training components include self-assessment, critical thinking, skill building and student feedback.